-- Life science data: Norstella—which is backed by Hg Capital, Welsh Carson Anderson & Stowe, and Warburg Pincus—added Citeline (formerly Pharma Intelligence) to its pharmaceutical technology platform via merger.
+- Life sciences data: Norstella—which is backed by Hg Capital, Welsh, Carson, Anderson & Stowe, and Warburg Pincus—added Citeline (formerly Pharma Intelligence) to its pharmaceutical technology platform via merger.
 At deal close, the $5 billion company is one of the largest pharma intelligence solution providers, spanning five brands that make up Norstella: Evaluate, MMIT, Panalgo, The Dedham Group, and now Citeline.

-Abrupt changes in central bank policy to combat inflation in both North America and Europe led to a tight credit market that limited large-check financing.
-Anecdotally, funds suggested that traditional credit financing above $1 billion is largely unavailable, which may delay potential megadeal activity into 2023 or beyond.
-Anecdotally, funds suggested that available credit has come at much higher interest rates than the past few years, which led funds to take different approaches to financing to get deals done.
+Abrupt changes in central bank monetary policy to fight inflation in North America and Europe led to a tight credit market that limited large-check financing.
+Anecdotally, funds suggested that traditional credit financing above $1 billion was largely unavailable in the second half of 2022, which may delay potential megadeal activity into 2023 or beyond.
+Available credit has come at much higher interest rates than the past few years, which led funds to take different approaches to financing to get deals done.

 - All-equity deals: Funds have signaled an interest in pursuing all-equity buyouts that they may recapitalize when the public credit market improves.

-- Club deals: We are seeing a continuation of club deals; last year, funds pooled together on large assets like Medline and Athena, and this year the motivation has shifted to solve for funding availability.
+- Club deals: We are seeing a continuation of club deals.
+In 2021, funds pooled together on large assets like Medline and Athena, and in 2022 the motivation shifted to solve for funding availability.
 For example, GHO Capital Partners and Vistria Group joined hands to acquire Alcami, a biopharma contract development and manufacturing organization (CDMO).